 Customers enrolled with a Retailer should be aware that their monthly bill will include other charges such as Global Adjustment that are not covered under their Retailer contract.

+2.4.2.2 Wheeling of Power

+Customers considering delivery of electricity through Niagara-on-the-Lake Hydro’s distribution system shall contact Niagara-on-the-Lake Hydro for technical requirements and current applicable Rates.
+See Appendix 6 – Tables

 2.4.3 Deposits

 Whenever required by NOTL Hydro, including, but not limited to, as a condition of supplying or continuing to supply Distribution Services, Consumers shall provide and maintain security in an amount outlined in the NOTL Hydro’s Security Deposit Policy (Refer to Appendix 2).